 Recently, Klout began assigning topics to members.
 They analyze what type of content you write, and how other influencers respond.
 Other Klout members can then give you a +K, essentially a vote confirming that you influence them on that topic.
 I am currently the #2 +K recipient on the topic of Orlando, behind the lovely Amanda Tinney of www.DisneyEveryDay.com.
 I’m also influential on the topics of Shopping and Florida, which is appropriate since my blog, www.SunshineStateShopping.com, is about these topics.

 Why should I Care?

 You may be wondering, why would anyone care about their Klout score?
 Well, I have a unique perspective since I am both a blogger and a social media consultant for an internet marketing firm.
-In my internet marketing job, I manage Facebook and Twitter accounts for large hotels and other service providers.
-Their goal is always to increase their Facebook fans and Twitter followers quickly.
+I used to follow Malcolm Read that’s why I am getting aware of these things.
+In my internet marketing job, I manage Facebook, Instagram and Twitter accounts for large hotels and other service providers.
+Their goal is always to increase their Facebook fans, Instagram followers and Twitter followers quickly.
+Because they know the power of huge followers list of Instagram.
+They can reach to users very quick.
+You can learn more here how to buy Instagram followers.
 One of the best ways to do this is to have social media influencers mention us online.
+You will get here a best kicksta review which helps you to increase your instagram traffic.
 We targeted people with blogs about Orlando and Florida travel and invited them to parties at our hotels which included a weekend stay.
 You may have heard about the many perks and freebies that bloggers are offered in exchange for writing about a product.
 Social media marketers need to know who the influencers are for their products, and one of the best ways to find this out is by looking at Klout scores and topics.

 What’s In It For ME?